Jungle Love (film): Plot

 A chimpanzee of the Amazonian jungle saves a baby and raises him as her own.
 He becomes the Tarzan of the jungle.
 A gang of treasure hunters come to the jungle with two young ladies accompanying them.
-One of them, Rita is captured by a cannibalistic tribe.
-Tarzan saves her and befrnglhiends Rita.
-Rita gives him a name Raja and falls in love with him.
+One of them, Rita, is captured by a cannibalistic tribe.
+Tarzan saves her and befriends Rita.
+Rita gives him the name Raja and falls in love with him.